Our Mission and Values

 Every interaction with a customer should be thought of from their perspective.
 Are they going to be annoyed by this email campaign?
 Am I being too terse in my communication?
-It only takes one negative experience to turn a RevenueCat fan into an enemy.
+It only takes one negative experience to turn a RevenueCat fan into a detractor.

 The positive outcome and experience of a customer is more important than:

-- Our plans – We shouldn’t put our vision for the product above what our customers tell us they need.
+- Our plans – We shouldn’t put our vision for the product above what our customers need.
 They probably know better than we do.

-- What a customer says they want – Faster horses etc etc. We need to listen to the pain, and solve their underlying problem, not just what they say they want.
+- What a customer says they want – Faster horses etc etc. We need to listen to the pain, and solve their underlying problem, not just do what customers say they want.
 We know the product and our capabilities better than the customer in many cases.
-We should come up with a solution that actually solves the issue.
+We should come up with a solution that actually solves their issues.

 - What we control – If a user has a negative experience related to our product, it doesn’t matter if it’s under our control or not.
 We are still on the hook to make it better.